CSGuides/grad-job-guide/_applying/statements.md

 are any underlying values connecting them.
 In the rest of your statement, you'll want to summarize your teaching experience, and then demonstrate how your teaching philosophy is realized through compelling examples and anecdotes.

-If you are applying for a *research-focused* position, you might consider including your approach to mentoring junior researchers.
+Specificity is helpful.

+It is not unusual for tenure track applicants to have relatively little explicit teaching experience.
+If you are applying for such a *research-focused* position, it's also often beneficial to include your approach to mentoring junior researchers (with, again, specific examples).
+You can also signal awareness of modern pedagogy by educating yourself and using associated vocabular appropriately, without overdoing it; such awareness is nice to see in a tenure track applicant, as it can suggest thoughtfulness, even if you don't have as much experience.

 If you are going for a *teaching-focused* position, you may want to focus more on classroom teaching, and talk about your experience with lecturing and course design.

 For examples of teaching statements, see the
 [Example Materials](/grad-job-guide/exampleMaterials) tab.